-- (1) For information regarding the background of the restatement see the Explanatory Note immediately preceding the Table of Contents.
-See Note 3 to the Financial Statements for a summary of the effects of the restatement adjustments on our financial statements as of December 31, 2015 and 2014 and for the years ended December 31, 2015, 2014 and 2013.
-The effects of the restatement on balance sheet data as of December 31, 2013, 2012 and 2011 and statement of operations data for the years ended December 31, 2012 and 2011 are set forth below. - (2) For the periods prior to November 3, 2015, the average number of common shares outstanding used to calculate basic and diluted net income (loss) per common share was based on 34,286,267 shares of our common stock that were distributed by Archrock in the Spin-off on November 3, 2015. - (3) Gross margin and EBITDA, as adjusted, are non-GAAP financial measures.
-Gross margin and EBITDA, as adjusted, are defined, reconciled to net income (loss) and discussed further below under "Non-GAAP Financial Measures." - (4) Growth capital expenditures are made to expand or to replace partially or fully depreciated assets or to expand the operating capacity or revenue generating capabilities of existing or new assets, whether through construction, acquisition or modification.
+- (1) For the periods prior to November 3, 2015, the average number of common shares outstanding used to calculate basic and diluted net income (loss) per common share was based on 34,286,267 shares of our common stock that were distributed by Archrock in the Spin-off on November 3, 2015. - (2) Gross margin and EBITDA, as adjusted, are non-GAAP financial measures.
+Gross margin and EBITDA, as adjusted, are defined, reconciled to net income (loss) and discussed further below under "Non-GAAP Financial Measures." - (3) Growth capital expenditures are made to expand or to replace partially or fully depreciated assets or to expand the operating capacity or revenue generating capabilities of existing or new assets, whether through construction, acquisition or modification.
 The majority of our growth capital expenditures are related to the acquisition cost of new compressor units and processing and treating equipment that we add to our fleet and installation costs on integrated projects.
 In addition, growth capital expenditures can include the upgrading of major components on an existing compressor unit where the current configuration of the compressor unit is no longer in demand and the compressor unit is not likely to return to an operating status without the capital expenditures.
-These latter expenditures substantially modify the operating parameters of the compressor unit such that it can be used in applications for which it previously was not suited. - (5) Maintenance capital expenditures are made to maintain the existing operating capacity of our assets and related cash flows further extending the useful lives of the assets.
-Maintenance capital expenditures are related to major overhauls of significant components of a compressor unit, such as the engine, compressor and cooler, that return the components to a "like new" condition, but do not modify the applications for which the compressor unit was designed. - (6) Working capital is defined as current assets minus current liabilities. - (7) In the fourth quarter of 2015, we elected early adoption, with retrospective application, of Accounting Standards Update No. 2015-17, Balance Sheet Classification of Deferred Taxes, which simplifies the presentation of deferred taxes by requiring deferred tax assets and liabilities be classified as noncurrent on the balance sheet.
-Accordingly, periods prior to December 31, 2015 were reclassified to conform to the presentation within this update. - Pursuant to the separation and distribution agreement with Archrock and certain of our and Archrock's respective affiliates, on November 3, 2015, we transferred \$532.6 million of net proceeds from borrowings under our credit facility to Archrock to allow it to repay a portion of its indebtedness in connection with the Spin-off.
+These latter expenditures substantially modify the operating parameters of the compressor unit such that it can be used in applications for which it previously was not suited. - (4) Maintenance capital expenditures are made to maintain the existing operating capacity of our assets and related cash flows further extending the useful lives of the assets.
+Maintenance capital expenditures are related to major overhauls of significant components of a compressor unit, such as the engine, compressor and cooler, that return the components to a "like new" condition, but do not modify the applications for which the compressor unit was designed. - (5) Working capital is defined as current assets minus current liabilities. - (6) In the fourth quarter of 2015, we elected early adoption, with retrospective application, of Accounting Standards Update No. 2015-17, Balance Sheet Classification of Deferred Taxes, which simplifies the presentation of deferred taxes by requiring deferred tax assets and liabilities be classified as noncurrent on the balance sheet.
+Accordingly, periods prior to December 31, 2015 were restated to conform to the presentation within this update.